BotechStudio/fudge-docs/docs/adding-field-DB.md

 title: Add field to DB model
 ---

-### Intro
+### Introduction

-As we know, to use **mongoDB** data bases we should define a modal **schema** first. the schema define's the model **data types** and enable us to make actions related to the DB (save, delete, update etc).
+As you know, before using **mongoDB** databases, you should first define a model **schema**.
+The schema defines the model’s **data types** and enables you to take actions related to the DB (save, delete, update, etc.).

-the schema defined using **mongoose**, wich provides a straight-forward, schema-based solution to model your application data. you can find more information about mongoose at the official [docs](https://mongoosejs.com).
+Schemas defined using **mongoose** provide a straightforward, schema-based solution through which you can model your application data.
+For more information on mongoose, see the official [docs](https://mongoosejs.com).

 :::note
-For this example, we will take a look at the **User** schema wich placed at **server > models > User.js**.
+For the example below, we will take a look at the **User** schema, located in **server > models > User.js**.
 :::

 ### Example
-At the User.js file, we can find a few things:
+Once in the User.js file, you’ll find a few things:

 - **User schema**.
 - **Password encryption function**.